-- 18. (1) If the Legislature does not pass its annual budget before the start of the financial year to which it relates - - (a) funds may be withdrawn from the Provincial Revenue Fund for the requirements of the Legislature during that financial year as a direct charge against the Fund until the budget is passed; and - (b) funds from the Legislature's own revenue sources may be used to meet the requirements of the Legislature. - (2) Funds made available to the Legislature in terms of subsection (1) may not -

-- (a) during the first four months of the financial year, exceed forty-five per cent of the total amount in the previous approved budget; - (b) during each of the following months, exceed ten per cent of the total amount in the previous approved budget; or - (c) in aggregate, exceed the total amount appropriated and approved in the previous approved budget. - (3) The funds provided for in subsection (1) are not additional to funds appropriated or approved for the relevant financial year, and any funds withdrawn or used in terms of that subsection must be regarded as forming part of the funds appropriated and approved in the budget for that financial year.
+- (1) If the Legislature does not pass its annual budget before the start of the financial year to which it relates - - (a) funds may be withdrawn from the Provincial Revenue Fund for the requirements of the Legislature during that financial year as a direct charge against the Fund until the budget is passed; and - (b) funds from the Legislature's own revenue sources may be used to meet the requirements of the Legislature. - (2) Funds made available to the Legislature in terms of subsection (1) may not - - (a) during the first four months of the financial year, exceed forty-five per cent of the total amount in the previous approved budget; - (b) during each of the following months, exceed ten per cent of the total amount in the previous approved budget; or - (c) in aggregate, exceed the total amount appropriated and approved in the previous approved budget. - (3) The funds provided for in subsection (1) are not additional to funds appropriated or approved for the relevant financial year, and any funds withdrawn or used in terms of that subsection must be regarded as forming part of the funds appropriated and approved in the budget for that financial year.

-Unauthorised expenditure
+19. Unauthorised expenditure

-- 19. (1) This section applies to any unauthorised expenditure incurred by the Legislature, other than the unauthorised expenditure of donor funds. - (2) Unauthorised expenditure incurred by the Legislature does not become a charge against the Provincial Revenue Fund, unless - - (a) the expenditure is an overspending of the Legislature's approved budget and the Legislature appropriates an additional amount to cover the overspending; or - (b) the expenditure is unauthorised for another reason and the Legislature authorises the expenditure as a direct charge against the Provincial Revenue Fund. - (3) The Legislature must advise the Provincial Treasury of any unauthorised expenditure that is authorised in terms of subsection (2). - (4) If the Legislature authorises unauthorised expenditure in terms of subsection (2) but does not appropriate an additional amount to cover the amount of the unauthorised expenditure, the unauthorised expenditure becomes a charge against the Legislature's own funds.
+- (1) This section applies to any unauthorised expenditure incurred by the Legislature, other than the unauthorised expenditure of donor funds. - (2) Unauthorised expenditure incurred by the Legislature does not become a charge against the Provincial Revenue Fund, unless - - (a) the expenditure is an overspending of the Legislature's approved budget and the Legislature appropriates an additional amount to cover the overspending; or - (b) the expenditure is unauthorised for another reason and the Legislature authorises the expenditure as a direct charge against the Provincial Revenue Fund. - (3) The Legislature must advise the Provincial Treasury of any unauthorised expenditure that is authorised in terms of subsection (2). - (4) If the Legislature authorises unauthorised expenditure in terms of subsection (2) but does not appropriate an additional amount to cover the amount of the unauthorised expenditure, the unauthorised expenditure becomes a charge against the Legislature's own funds. - (5) Any unauthorised expenditure that the Legislature does not approve must be recovered from the person responsible for the unauthorised expenditure.